 Darker Granites will only need sealing a little often.
 Every year or two should suffice.
-They are generally denser than light ones.
-In addition, any stain is usually nearly invisible because of the stone’s darkness.
+They are denser than light ones.
+Besides, any stain is usually nearly invisible because of the stone’s darkness.

 Light-colored granites, on the other hand, must be sealed yearly.

-For Marble, Onyx, Sandstone, and Travertine, once or twice a year is recommended.
+For Marble, Onyx, Sandstone, and Travertine, once or twice a year is advisable.